AarnoVeitola/wsd-course-project-i/README.md

 ## Database
 The **database.js** file contains instructions for the database.
 If the **DATABASE_URL** environmental variable is available, then a _PostgreSQL_ database deployed by _Render_ is used.
 Otherwise, a locally hosted database is used. **database.js** uses **Postgres.js**, and hence a connection pool is used by default.

+# Running the application locally
+The application can be run locally simply by using **docker compose up --build**.
+If one wishes to run the application using an external database, the database url must be passed as an environmental variable **DATABASE_URL**.